Siege of Malta (1429)

 The siege of Malta, also known as the siege of Mdina, was a Hafsid invasion of the island of Malta, then part of the Kingdom of Sicily (itself part of the Crown of Aragon), in September and October 1429.
 After capturing Mazara on nearby Sicily, a Hafsid force landed on Malta, besieged the island's main city of Mdina and skirmished with the defenders.
 The invaders did not manage to capture the city but they plundered the island – including Mdina's suburb of Rabat – and captured thousands of people as slaves.

 Both sides appear to have claimed victory, with Christian sources tending to emphasize the successful defence of Mdina and Muslim sources considering the event to have been a successful raid.
 In any case, the attack had a significant demographic impact on the island's small population and it remained imprinted in the Maltese collective memory through Christian legends and traditions referencing the event.

 Background

-Malta had been subjected to a major Arab raid in 1423–1424, during which farmland and villages were devastated and a number of captives were taken, including the island's bishop Maurus.
+Malta had been subjected to a major Berber raid in 1423–1424, during which farmland and villages were devastated and a number of captives were taken, including the island's bishop Maurus.
 In 1424, Pedro of Aragon led an expedition against the Kerkennah Islands using Malta as a base; it is possible that the 1429 attack occurred in retaliation for this.

 In 1425 and 1426, the Gozitans and Maltese respectively revolted against the unpopular feudal lord Gonsalvo Monroy, and in 1428 the islands were officially integrated into the royal demesne of the Crown of Aragon.